JupiterXiaoxiaoYu/twitter-data-format/README.md

 - Boolean flags are used to indicate various states (e.g., `is_reply`, `is_quote_status`)
 - Engagement metrics are stored as numbers
 - The data structure supports both direct tweets and threaded conversations

+## Data Update Considerations

+The following types of data may change over time and should be considered when updating:

+1. **User Information**:
+   - Profile details (name, bio, location, etc.)
+   - Statistics (followers, following, tweet counts)
+   - Verification status
+   - Profile image and website URLs

+2. **Engagement Metrics**:
+   - Likes, retweets, replies, quotes, views
+   - Thread statistics (reply counts, depths)

+3. **Content Status**:
+   - Sensitive content flags
+   - Crawl timestamps

+4. **Quoted/Retweeted Content**:
+   - User information of quoted/retweeted tweets
+   - Engagement metrics of quoted/retweeted tweets

+Fields not marked as "may change" or "changes frequently" are generally static and do not need to be updated in subsequent crawls.